suffolklibraries/lgc/content/collections/events/participate-leiston-29-03.md

     content:
       -
         type: text
-        text: 'Please don’t hesitate to get in touch with your questions or concerns.
-You can call Britten Pears Arts on ' -
+        text: 'Please don’t hesitate to get in touch with your questions or concerns by emailing ' -
-        type: text
-        marks:
-          -
-            type: link
-            attrs:
-              href: 'tel:01728687152'
-              rel: null
-              target: null
-              title: null
-        text: '01728 687152'
-      -
-        type: text
-        text: ' or email '
-      -
         type: text
         marks: